Iloilo Travel Guide

 Richmonde Hotel Iloilo

 Address: Megaworld Boulevard corner Enterprise Road Iloilo Business Park, Mandurriao, Iloilo City

 Located in the heart of Iloilo Business Park, this 5-star hotel is a perfect place to stay for corporate trips.
 It has a contemporary design, with incredibly spacious rooms.
 It has a dining restaurant, a bar lounge, and a swimming pool bar area.
 There is also a fitness center on the 7th floor.

 Address: Benigno Aquino Avenue Diversion Road, Mandurriao, Iloilo City

 Room rates start at Php 2,200

-Known for its impeccable service, Diversion 21 is a great place for young travelers and backpackers.
-Each room is equipped with an in-room safe box, air conditioning, fast Wi-Fi and refrigerator.
+Known for its impeccable service, Diversion 21 is an excellent place for young travelers and backpackers.
+Each room is equipped with an in-room safe box, air conditioning, fast Wi-Fi, and a refrigerator.
 The hotel also has an option to have a massage or have a karaoke night for guests.

 Injap Tower Hotel

 Room rates start at Php 1,975